-Nonetheless, registration of copyright protection remains necessary in order to prove the rights of authors and owners in the event of disputes.
+Nonetheless, registration of copyright protection remains necessary in order to prove the rights of authors and owners if a dispute arises.

 Subjects permitted to register for copyright protection in Vietnam

 Foreign organizations and individuals that have works first published in Vietnam and not yet published in any other country, or published in Vietnam within 30 days after its first publication in another country.